 Desktop word processing, spreadsheet, presentation and drawing tools are commonly available.
 These tools are generic, so you can use them for just about anything.

 However, as they aren’t dedicated to Business Architecture there’s no contextual awareness of the purpose.
 Often, you need to use several tools that don’t have linkages between them, so you end up manually syncing content across all of them.
 For example, you are likely to have drawings in one tool, data in a spreadsheet tool, and presentations in another for executive consumption.

 On the other hand, a key advantage of generic desktop tools is that they are very simple to use.
 (Even moreso when you use them with templates such as our Jibility canvas!)

 Specialist Business Architecture Tools

-There are high-end Enterprise Architecture tools available that support industry diagramming notation (such as Archimate®) and enforce notation rules to industry specifications.
+At the other end of the spectrum are the high-end Enterprise Architecture tools.
+These support industry diagramming notation (such as Archimate®) and enforce notation rules to industry specifications.

 Dedicated Lightweight Business Architecture Tools

 Somewhere between desktop tools and specialist business architecture tools, there exist dedicated lightweight business architecture tools.

 These may not do everything that the specialist tools can do, but they do have specific Business Architecture features.
 They’re simple to use, with no special training required, and are low maintenance, cloud-based, and low cost.

 Jibility is an example of a dedicated lightweight tool that can be used by anyone.
 Using capability-based planning techniques, the app guides the user through six steps to create what we term a strategy roadmap: the essential link between an organization’s strategic vision and its execution plan.